Breton Gospel Book (British Library, MS Egerton 609)

 British Library, Egerton MS 609 is a Breton Gospel Book from the late or third quarter of the ninth century.
 It was created in France, though the exact location is unknown.
 The large decorative letters which form the beginning of each Gospel are similar to the letters found in Carolingian manuscripts, but the decoration of these letters is closer to that found in insular manuscripts, such as the Book of Kells and the Lindisfarne Gospels.
 However, the decoration in the Breton Gospel Book is simpler and more geometric in form than that found in the Insular manuscripts.
-The manuscript contains the Latin text of St Jerome's letter to Pope Damasus, St. Jerome's commentary on Matthew, and the four Gospels, along with prefatory material (an introduction) and canon tables (an index for a medieval manuscript).
+The manuscript contains the Latin text of St Jerome's letter to Pope Damasus and his commentary on Matthew, the four Gospels, prefatory material (an introduction), and canon tables (an index for a medieval manuscript).
 This manuscript is part of the Egerton Collection in the British Library.

 Provenance

 The Breton Gospel Book was produced in France, most likely in Brittany or Tours.
-In the fifteenth century, the Benedictine Abbey of St Martin at Tours owned the manuscript; it has the inscription "Iste Liber est de Ecclesia beatissimi Martini Turonensis" on folio 102v (the last page).
+In the fifteenth century, the Benedictine Abbey of St. Martin at Tours owned the manuscript; it has the inscription "Iste Liber est de Ecclesia beatissimi Martini Turonensis" on folio 102v (the last page).
 The Breton Gospel Book was then acquired by the Maurist Abbey of Marmoutiers, also in Tours, during the eighteenth century, as evidenced by the inscription "Majoris monasterii Congregationis S Mauri" on folio 1r (the first page).
-It was bought in 1836 by the British Museum, using money that was left to them from Francis Henry Egerton.
-Francis Henry Egerton was the 8th Earl of Bridgewater.
-When he died in 1829, he donated £12,000 and 67 manuscripts to the British Museum creating the Egerton Collection.
-The money created the Bridgewater Fund, which was used to buy more manuscripts.
-Before 1973 the British Library had been part of the British Museum, but the British Library Act 1972 separated the library from the museum.
-Since then, it currently resides at the British Library, and is now part of the Egerton Collection.
+It was bought in 1836 by the British Museum, using money that was left to them from Francis Henry Egerton, the 8th Earl of Bridgewater.
+When he died in 1829, Egerton donated £12,000 and 67 manuscripts to the British Museum for the creation of the Egerton Collection.
+The money also created the Bridgewater Fund, which was used to buy more manuscripts.
+Before 1973, the British Library had been part of the British Museum, but the British Library Act in 1972 separated the library from the museum.
+Since then, the manuscript has resided at the British Library, and is part of the Egerton Collection.